-Different transport means and driving licence in Paris
+Different transportation means and driving licenses in Paris

-One of the most important skills that you have to learn when you move to a new country, for family life and free time and mostly for working, is how moving quickly and safely through the new town you live in.
+One of the most important skills that you have to learn when you move to a new country, for family life and free time and mostly for work, is now moving quickly and safely through the new town you live in.

-In this short article, i want to try to advice you to move easily in Paris.
-First of all, we have to distinguish between two big categories : public transports and private transports.
+In this short article, I want to try to advise you to move easily to Paris.
+First of all, we have to distinguish between two big categories: public transports and private transports.

 Public transport in Paris, a puzzle